 ABS Materials constructed PWU 1.5, a 65 gal/min fully automated treatment system mounted on a 53 ft. drop-deck trailer, and conducted successful wet testing in June 2012 with fresh water only.
 Wet testing with the addition of Osorb and the recovery of Osorb from the fresh water was successfully completed in August 2012.
 The recipient conducted a pivot based on the projected costs of running the PWU 1.5 system and the changing value proposition for onsite treating of flowback water vs. sending it to a disposal well.
-A pilot unit (VOC Capture Unit) capable of a 1 bbl./min flow rate was designed and built based on a replaceable cartridge design.
+A pilot unit (VOC Capture Unit) capable of a 1 bbl/min flow rate was designed and built based on a replaceable cartridge design.
 The VOC Capture unit is being used on contaminated industrial waste and the lessons learned are being utilized to improve both the pilot unit design and provide a means to evaluate Osorb regeneration concepts.
 Industrial wastewater was used as a substitute for produced water in these field trials.
-The system is modular in design allowing for easy scale up to higher bbl./min flow rates.
+The system is modular in design allowing for easy scale up to higher bbl/min flow rates.
 The replaceable cartridge design for the pilot system virtually eliminated the loss of Osorb during capture and regeneration processes.
 The two main cost drivers for using Osorb technology are the base cost and costs associated with regeneration.
-The project has focused significant effort on reducing the cost basis for Osorb through increased manufacturing efficiencies, alternative raw materials utilization, and an increase in the acceptable particle size range for hydrocarbon capture.
+The project has focused significant effort on reducing the cost basis for Osorb through increased manufacturing procedures.
 A second equally important focus was on the regeneration process.
-Replacing the initial solvent wash, heated-vacuum process is still underway.
-ABS is evaluating other suitable regeneration methodologies.

-The cost basis for producing the base Osorb material continues to be driven down through improved manufacturing processes, reduced labor, distillation and re-use of solvents, and improved particle grinding and recovery efficiencies.
-Additional cost reduction activities continue with 100 percent of the cost reduction goal expected to be met over the next year.
+The cost basis for producing the base Osorb Media continues to be driven down through improved manufacturing processes, reduced labor, distillation and re-use of solvents, and improved particle grinding and recovery efficiencies.
+Additional cost reduction activities continue with 100 percent of the cost reduction goal expected to be met over the next 6 months